Chryseus/D2R-Offline/readme.md

 0x1446C8:+0x270F4: ~ Japanese *[jaJP]*
 0x1446C8:+0x270FC: ~ Brazilian *[ptBR]*
 ```

+_NOTE: The above patches are modifying the .text section of the game, for those that want to patch the .data section you can simply use Cheat Engine because the anti-cheating does not scan those areas for modified values._

 ## Mutiplayer (tcp/ip)
 Want to test out multiplayer mode? feel free to join my (premature) server emulator at ~~`ferib.dev`~~ `d2rga.net` and come say hi!